A Day of Familiar Routines and Redirected Focus

 This chapter is personal reflection, not professional advice.
 If a topic feels heavy, pause and take care of yourself.
 For urgent or crisis support, visit When You Need More Help.

-January 8, 2026 started the way many do lately—coffee in hand, cleaning what I could, and getting Isabella, Zion, and Joey to school.
+January 8, 2026 started the way many do lately—coffee in hand, cleaning what I could, and getting the kids to school.
 There's a comfort in routine, even when it feels repetitive.
 It gives the day some shape before it decides to take on one of its own.

-Around 10:00am, I went to Eve's house.
-We laid down together quietly for a few minutes—just resting in the same space—before deciding to get up and head to The Up Store in Orlando.
+Around 10:00 a.m., I went to Eve's house.
+We laid down together quietly for a few minutes—just resting in the same space—before deciding to get up and head to a store a bit farther away.
 It was better stocked than the last time, which felt like a small victory.
 We only spent about thirteen dollars, but managed to walk away with quite a bit.
 Those kinds of wins feel bigger when resources are tight.

-Afterward, I dropped Eve bck home and headed out to pick up the kids from school.
+Afterward, I dropped Eve back home and headed out to pick up the kids from school.

 Back Home, But Not Fully Settled